Crosby-Ironton basketball standout Tori Oehrlein excels in sports and academics. It’s a balance of mental toughness, discipline and family

 The basketball court, however, is where Oehrlein separates herself.
 Oehrlein became the fastest player in state history to reach 3,000 career points, accomplishing the feat in 101 games.
 She averaged 35.1 points and 15.1 rebounds per game as a sophomore last year.
 It was her second consecutive season eclipsing 30 points per game.

 “Tori is as competitive as it gets,” Vukelich said.
-“Whatever she must do to help the team win she will.
+“Whatever she must do to help the team win, she will.
 She loves the individual accolades and is incredibly proud of them, but I can tell you for certain she would rather get a team win instead of an individual milestone.”

 Crosby-Ironton has produced stellar athletes before in Bryce Tesdahl, Noah Gindorf and Hayden Zillmer.
-Tesdahl is Minnetonka’s boys basketball coach and was the school’s all-time leading scorer before Oehrlein shattered that record.
+Tesdahl is Minnetonka’s boys basketball coach and was the school’s career leading scorer before Oehrlein shattered that record.
 Gindorff had brief stints with the Seattle Seahawks and Pittsburgh Steelers in the NFL while Zillmer was once a member of Team USA in wrestling.

 Oehrlein, though, is in a class of her own.

 “Her work ethic and drive are on par with those kind of elite-level athletes,” said Mike Gindorff, Noah’s father, and Rangers assistant football coach.
-Gindorff started training Oehrlein when she was in the fifth grade through the school’s speed and strength program.
+Gindorff started training Oehrlein when she was in fifth grade through the school’s speed and strength program.

 “As she has grown up, she has become the best female athlete we’ve had and one of the best overall athletes to ever come through our school,” he said.